UK power grid heads for greenest year with renewables growth

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+The surge in renewable power has happened at the same time that fossil fuels - coal in particular - have disappeared from the energy mix.
+This year saw the longest period without coal in power since the Industrial Revolution.
+The fossil fuel will be totally off the power system by 2025 at the latest.

 Carbon intensity is usually higher in winter when more generation from gas and nuclear is needed to meet heating demand.
-On Nov 26 renewables were just 7 per cent of total generation, according to analysis by Hartree Solutions.
+On Nov 26, renewables were just 7 per cent of total generation, an analysis by Hartree Solutions showed.

 BT is now on Telegram!